nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 ### Models

 Several models are available in the models folder.
+The model called 2048 is generating traces with 2048 samples.
+However, this model was not investigated in detail or optimized which is reflected in the performance.

 How to generate noise with the models is displayed in generateNoise.ipynb in the same folder.